 The combined bandwidth of all your sites shouldn’t exceed 10 Mbps for the rest of the month.
 If that happens, we’ll restrict them to 10 Mbps to lower the future average.

 We should emphasize that we almost never actually restrict anyone.
 Even if a site becomes extremely popular due to a listing on a site like Digg.com, it rarely uses more than 10 Mbps even at the peak — and the ability to burst to far higher speeds for several hours means you shouldn’t have trouble anyway (a Digg listing usually increases the bandwidth for about two hours).

-If you did send data at 10 Mbps for an entire month, that would add up to about 3200 GB (3.2 terabytes), so that’s the physical limit.
+If you did send data at these rates for an entire month, that would add up to about 3700 GB (3.7 terabytes), so that’s the physical limit.
 But for comparison, the average site we host uses less than 1 GB, and 99.98% of the sites we host use less than 1000 GB.

 The bottom line is that all our hosting plans offer far more bandwidth than any normal site should ever need — and you don’t need to worry about being charged extra fees, no matter what happens.

 You may have noticed that we say “normal sites” are eligible for the speeds mentioned above.

 A “normal site” is one that uses bandwidth as a routine side-effect of its operation.
 Almost every site qualifies.

 The only sites that don’t meet this definition are sites where consuming bandwidth is the main reason for the site to exist.
 For example, a file download mirror site designed to minimize bandwidth usage elsewhere wouldn’t qualify.

 What if I really need more bandwidth?

 If you need more bandwidth than the capacity we offer (described above), that’s probably because you’re distributing a small number of large static files.
 You can usually use a content delivery network (CDN) to distribute those kinds of files instead.